jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/extension-providing-chat.md

 The active cell manager ensures that a Notebook is visible and has an active cell, to enable the buttons in the code toolbar.

-This active cell manager must be instantiate in the extension, to be propagated to the model.
+This active cell manager must be instantiated in the extension, to be propagated to the model.
 It requires the `INotebookTracker` token, provided by the *notebook-extension* of jupyterlab.
 In the previous example, the modification would be: